jp-chickadee-project/jesting/README.md

 ### Configuration

 1) Open "config.js"
-⋅⋅a) Change "serverUrl" and "port" to match your system's configuration
+⋅⋅1) Change "serverUrl" and "port" to match your system's configuration
 3) Create

 ### Running